A Peanut Butter Pie For MikeyAugust 20, 2011 at 4:40 pm | Posted in Dessert, Pies/Tarts | 37 Comments

 Tags: #apieformikey, Creamy Peanut Butter Pie, Jennifer Perillo, Mikey Perillo, Peanut Butter Pie

 The Friday before last, I signed into Twitter after not having been on for a few days.
 I kept seeing the hashtag #apieformikey throughout my Twitter stream.
 At first I thought it might be for a sick child, so naturally, I clicked on it.
-I still couldn’t figure out what it was about, until I clicked on some of the tweets containing @JenniferPerillo.
-I saw a tweet that simply said…
+I still couldn’t figure out what it was about until I clicked on some of the tweets with @JenniferPerillo in them.
+Then I saw it – a tweet that simply said…

 He’s gone.
 And my heart is shattered in a million pieces.